glipR/glipR.github.io/source/posts/Pathfinding/Intro/content.md

 # The general problem

-On of the amazing things about discussing pathfinding algorithms is that pathfinding is something we do multiple times a day, without assistance from technology, and so its very intuitive to discuss topics here that might have seemed more abstract in a different problem domain.
+One of the amazing things about discussing pathfinding algorithms is that pathfinding is something we do multiple times a day, without assistance from technology, and so its very intuitive to discuss topics here that might have seemed more abstract in a different problem domain.